CiscoTestAutomation/pyats/docs/cli/pyats_develop.rst

     directory (see above `--directory` argument).
 Using this flag will cause those repositories to be deleted and then cloned.
-This can be a useful option when you want to ensure packages are clean and up to date, but please, make sure your work ha been backed up before using this option.
+This can be a useful option when you want to ensure packages are clean and up to date, but please, make sure your work has been backed up before using this option.

 ``-c, --clone-only``
     Use this flag to only clone a package repository and not put that package